 So head on over to either of those pages and contact your nearest IKO certified Kitesurfing School to ask them about their lessons.
 The school will provide you with all the training equipment you need, so you really just need to come with your baggies / bikini, sunscreen and loads of excitement.

-Once you have completed the course, or you are in the final stages of your lessons, you can consider buying your own gear.
+Once you’ve completed the course, or you’re in the final stages of your lessons, you can consider buying your own gear.
 If you can afford it, I highly recommend buying your gear as early on in the course as possible, so that you can practise on your new equipment while still under the supervision of your instructor.

 To get started with your own gear, you will need at least one kite (your local shop will advise you on the different types of kites and the best size for your weight and local conditions), a kiteboard and a harness.
 The bar, lines and pump come with your kite in most cases.

 Well, the truth is kitesurfing isn’t the cheapest sport to take up, but trust me when I say this, it will be well worth the investment, and the best decision you will ever make… A brand new rig will set you back in the region of R 18 000 ($ 2 600) depending on the gear you choose.
 But you don’t need to buy brand new equipment to get started.
 Your local kitesurfing shop should be able to set you up with second hand gear that could cost you as little as R 7 000 ($ 800 in the USA).
 The beauty of this route is that you minimize your start up risk, and by the time you are ready to upgrade, you already know you are addicted to kitesurfing and the investment will be well worthwhile.
 Also, you will have a better understanding of what equipment will suit your needs best.